Daniel-Andreka/odin-recipes/README.md

 My name is Daniel.

-I would like to change carrier, and that's why
+I would like to change careers, and that's why
 I started the odin project.

 **In this project** I tried to do a simple webpage